-The media studies course should encourage candidates to:
+The Media Studies course should encourage candidates to:

-- Foster a critical understanding of a range of media texts and the ways in which they are read and understood by different audiences; - Develop a critical awareness of media representations of individuals, groups and issues; - Develop an understanding of the relationship between media industries/institutions/ technologies (including ICT), products and audiences; - Encourage an awareness of the debates surrounding the role of the media, and its industries, in contemporary society; - Enable candidates to explore and represent their own ideas and experiences by developing practical production skills in one or more media.
+- Foster a critical understanding of a range of media texts and the ways in which they are read and understood by different audiences - Develop a critical awareness of media representations of individuals, groups and issues - Develop an understanding of the relationship between media industries/institutions/ technologies (including IT), products and audiences - Encourage an awareness of the debates surrounding the role of the media, and its industries, in contemporary society - Enable candidates to explore and represent their own ideas and experiences by developing practical production skills in one or more media.

-There are no specific requirement for Media, however pupils will need good communication skills
+There are no specific requirement for Media Studies, however pupils will need good communication skills

 Four key components form the basis of the subject content.
-These are media language, media representations, media industries and media audiences
+These are Media Language, Media Representations, Media Industries and Media Audiences

-Students are required to study media products from all of the following media forms:
+Pupils are required to study media products from all of the following media forms: